itsmemauliii/Brainwave_Matrix_Intern/README.md

-# Brainwave Matrix Solutions Internship Project: Superstore Sales Data Analysis
+# Superstore Sales Data Analysis

 Welcome to the Superstore Sales Analysis project!
-This repository contains the exploratory data analysis (EDA) and dashboard insights developed during my internship at **Brainwave Matrix**.
+This repository contains the exploratory data analysis (EDA) and dashboard insights.

 This project focuses on understanding key business metrics from a fictional superstore dataset using **Python**, **Tableau**, and **data visualization techniques**.